beve-org/beve/README.md

 ## Byte Count Indicator

-> Wherever all caps `COUNT` is used, it describes this count indicator.
+> Wherever all caps `BYTE COUNT` is used, it describes this count indicator.

 | `config` # | Number of bytes |
 | ---------- | --------------- |